zerofudge/ionos-sdk/Readme.md

 For resources that exist within the context of another resource, that other resource must also be properly instantiated and injected.

-_For example_: to successfully operate on a network interface, the entity (`NIC`) must also contain proper `Server` and `LAN` instances.
+_For example_: to successfully operate on a network interface, the entity (`NIC`) must also contain proper `Server` and `LAN` instances, while in turn the `Server` and `LAN` instances must contain a proper `DataCenter` instance (which needs just a valid id).

-No extra modeling was made (e.g. no *parent* links).
+No extra modeling was made (e.g. no _parent_ links and in total ignorance about the `depth` API parameter).
 The entities just enclose the transported JSON representations.

 On a successfully-delivered `POST`, `PUT` or `DELETE` request, the Profitbricks API might send a `Location` header instead of the final resulting response to the requested action.
 This SDK will block on such a response, then continue polling for the final result.
 If a successful result does not come in time, an exception will be thrown.

 This was made to allow for easy and agile API scripting, as the result matters most of the time, and such a behavior would be needed anyway.